Idaho Tobacco Prevention and Control Program

 These patches develop about 6 months after a person begins using this type of tobacco.
 People who use a lot of smokeless tobacco for longer lengths of time suffer from more severe cases of leukoplakia.
 The majority of cases of leukoplakia go away in a little more than a month after a person quits using smokeless tobacco.

-Moist snuff more often leads to leukoplakia.
-However, moist snuff in pouches (like snus) causes fewer cases of leukoplakia than does the loose form.
+Loose snuff more often leads to leukoplakia than moist snuff in pouches (like snus).
 But keep in mind that oral leukoplakia caused by chewing tobacco and snus can develop into cancer, though it’s not as common as in people who smoke.
 Laryngeal, esophageal (throat), and gastric (stomach) cancers in people who use smokeless tobacco are also possible, though rare.

 As you can see, smokeless tobacco is not a harmless substitute for cigarette smoking.
 But as with many products humans use, safety and harm is measured by the amount of risk you face by using the product.
 Cigarettes are by far the deadliest tobacco product and you have a much higher chance of getting oral cancer by smoking than by using smokeless tobacco.
 Smoking, combined with drinking, leads to a fairly high risk for oral cancer.